techidaily/site-win11/source/_posts/aesthetic-enhancement-in-wt-with-personalized-schemes.md

 ## How Do I Edit a Color Scheme in Windows Terminal?

- Editing the color scheme is just one of the many[ways you can customize the Windows Terminal](https://www.makeuseof.com/windows-terminal-customization/) .
+ Editing the color scheme is just one of the many [ways you can customize the Windows Terminal](https://www.makeuseof.com/windows-terminal-customization/) .
 To do that, follow the steps below:

 1. Right-click**Start** and select**Terminal** .
 ![opening windows terminal from the power menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/windows-terminal-open-start.jpg)